geminiyellow/globalize/doc/hello-world/README.md

 <script src="../../../dist/globalize.js"></script>
 ```

-Before using Globalize, we need to feed in I18n content (Unicode CLDR).
-In
+Before using Globalize, we always need to feed it on the I18n content (Unicode
-order to do so, we use `Globalize.load()` and pass the content as the first
+CLDR) we are about to use.
+In order to do so, we use `Globalize.load()` and pass
-argument.
-In this demo, we use embedded static JSON.
-So, no extra step is
+the content.
+On this demo, we tried to make the things a little easier for you.
-required.
+So, we are using embedded static JSON, and no extra step is required.

 ```javascript
 Globalize.load( ... );